Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 However, the intersection of all $\SK(t)$ would still be non-empty and (given a shrinking diameter) would converge to a single skeleton point.
 While this would constitute a valid steady state evolution in line with typical scale-spaces, it would deviate from the discrete case which has an empty steady state as we discuss in Section~\ref{sec:fulldisc}.
 Here, for the sake of consistency, we have chosen to enforce empty steady states for both.
 Alternatively, we could also modify the requirements for discrete scale-spaces such that their steady state becomes a single skeleton point.

 Note that the linear shrinkage of the enveloping disk is not an overly restrictive requirement for possible sparsification paths.
-Nonlinear and asymmetric shrinkage of the skeleton is not ruled out by the definition, as long as this shrinkage is overall fast enough to outpace the shrinkage speed $s$ of the enveloping disk.
+It is an auxiliary construction that only influences the implicit parametrisation of the artificial time variable.
+Nonlinear and asymmetric shrinkage of the skeleton is not ruled out by the definition, as long as this shrinkage is overall fast enough relative to the reference speed $s$ provided by the shrinkage of the enveloping disk.
 Thus, with an appropriate choice of $s$ and $c_D$, all skeleton sparsification paths of interest are possible.